For my previous post on this trip: Insight Trip to Kenya – Day 1 & 2 (click here)

 Today was one of the best days in my life because I finally got to meet a very special girl – Mwelu.

 The project we went to was on a hill and we had to drive through an extremely bumpy road for 40mins in order to get there.
-Because later on on Day 5 we had to return to the project to visit the mums and bubs, we actually drove on that hilly road 4 times in total in this trip.
+In fact, we drove on that hilly road 4 times in total in this trip, because later on on Day 5 we had to return to the project to visit the mums and bubs.
 I almost threw up the first time because of car sickness.

 Seeing the joy on their faces, I must say that I was so overwhelmingly touched by their excitement.